Skip to Content

 Hicks's column noted that there has been a current of internal opposition to open gangway cars inside the MTA's bureaucracy itself.
 That grumbling may still be happening in some corners of the agency, but nothing has leaked out since the trains have expanded from use on the C line to the G line.

 MTA sources insisted that the agency is taking the idea seriously, despite not ordering any more open-gangway trains beyond the 80 or so that will be in service by the time the full order of R211 trains is fulfilled in 2028.
-Agency officials are doing rider surveys and judging the performance of the open gangway design so that maybe — maybe — after the 1,000-plus R262 train car order is finished, agency officials will decide how deep in the open gangway business it will get.
+Agency officials are doing rider surveys and judging the performance of the open gangway design so that maybe by the time the MTA is ordering 1,000-plus R262 train cars, agency officials will have a better idea of how deep in the open gangway business it will get.

 Still, transit watchdogs are wondering what the point of waiting is, since open gangway trains are how the rest of the world does things.